Chill-Pills/purge/README.md

 ```

-Purge is a small CLI tool that helps gives you bundled command in the web ecosystem.
+Purge is a small CLI tool that helps giving you bundled commands in the web ecosystem.

 ## Installation

 This bash script is made to the right format to be imported as an external plugin for Oh-my-Zsh.
 You just need to download it to the specific Oh-my-Zsh folder or clone it with git to be able to pull new updates.

-Verify in `.zshrc` file, if you have declared a `ZSH_CUSTOM` variable pointing to a specific folder, if so you need to put the plugin in that directory.
+Verify in `.zshrc` file, if you have declared a `ZSH_CUSTOM` variable pointing to a specific folder.
+If so, you need to put the plug-in in that directory.
 Otherwise, the default path where to put the plugin is `.oh-my-zsh/custom/plugins`

 ```
 cd "$ZSH_CUSTOM/plugins"
 ```

-or if you don't have a `plugins` folder yet
+if you don't have a `plugins` folder yet

 ```
 cd $ZSH_CUSTOM